lihaoyi/macropy/readme.md

 # TypeError: 'str' object is not callable
 ```

-Alternately, the programmer so simply forget to import it, for the same reason:
+Alternately, the programmer could simply forget to import it, for the same reason:

 ```python
 # test.py